-The overall vacancy rate for standard space in senior's residences in the Nanaimo region was 2.2% in 2019, compared to 3.0% in 2018.
+The overall vacancy rate for standard space in senior's residences in the Nanaimo region increased by 1.1% year-over-year to 3.3% in 2020.
 Demand for seniors' housing was mainly supported by a growing senior's population.
-318 new units were added to existing supply in 2019.
-Rising demand also led to average rent increases during this period.
+379 new units were added to existing supply in 2020 bringing the total to 2,831.
+Average rent decreased by 2.5% between 2019 and 2020.
+Due to high demand, there was zero vacancy in the lowest average rent category of bachelor/studio type senior spaces.
+Vacancy rates were higher in the more expensive living spaces.